etn-ccis/blui-angular-workflows/login-workflow/README.md

 See the example project (`./src/app/dialog/login-error-dialog.component.ts`) for an example of a custom ErrorDialog component.

-# Customizing Auth Pages
+# Custom Pages

- Each pages within the `@pxblue/angular-auth-workflow` can be customized with string `@Inputs` or `ng-content`.
+ Each page within the `@pxblue/angular-auth-workflow` can be customized with string `@Inputs` or `ng-content`.

  The Login Page will always need custom header and footer content.
-To provide your own `pxb-login-header` and `pxb-login-footer`, wrap a `<pxb-login>` component with a `ng-template` and pass it into the `<pxb-auth>` component as the `loginRef`.
-This will tell the `<pxb-auth>` component to render your custom LoginComponent with your custom content instead of the default.
+To provide your own `pxb-login-header` and `pxb-login-footer`, provide your own `<pxb-login>` template.
+This will tell the `<pxb-auth>` component to render your custom content instead of the default.

  ```
 <pxb-auth [loginRef]="loginPage">